Paul Vallas: First round

-On February 28, 2023, Vallas was the top vote-getter in the first round of the election, receiving 32.91% of the vote, which meant that he would advanced to the runoff along with runner-up Brandon Johnson.
-Among the areas where Vallas saw his greatest levels of support was the city's downtown as well areas of the northwest and southwest sides of the city with large working-class White populations.
+On February 28, 2023, Vallas won the plurality in the first round of the election, receiving 32.91% of the vote, causing a runoff election where he would face runner-up Brandon Johnson.
+Among the areas where Vallas saw his greatest levels of support was the city's downtown, as well as parts of the city’s northwest and southwest sides that had large working-class White populations.
 Some analysts believe that Vallas benefited greatly from staking out a "tough-on-crime" stance amid widespread concerns among Chicagoans about crime.

 Runoff

-Three candidates eliminated in the first round have endorsed Vallas in the runoff: businessman Willie Wilson, Alderman Roderick Sawyer, and activist Ja'Mal Green.
-In addition to the four incumbent aldermen who had endorsed Vallas ahead of the first round of the election, Vallas has received the endorsement of a further incumbent sixteen aldermen (including the aforementioned Sawyer endorsement).
-A number of these came from several "pro-police" hispanic ward aldermen.
+Four candidates eliminated in the first round endorsed Vallas in the runoff: businessman Willie Wilson, Alderman Roderick Sawyer, Alderman Sophia King, and activist Ja'Mal Green.
+In addition to the four incumbent aldermen who had endorsed Vallas ahead of the first round of the election, Vallas received the endorsements of many more incumbent aldermen (including the aforementioned King and Sawyer).
+A number of these came from several "pro-police" Hispanic ward aldermen.